 Step 2: Create the backup using Configurator

-- The backup will be located in ~/Library/Application Support/MobileSync/Backup/ The backup folder is named with the device’s UDID.
-Make sure you select the correct Backup folder by checking date and time.
+The backup will be located in ~/Library/Application Support/MobileSync/Backup/.
+The backup folder is named with the device’s UDID.
+You can check the timestamp on the folder to find the latest one.

-- Open the folder in order to display the list of files within it (and folders, if creating the backup using iOS 10).
+- Open the folder in order to display the list of folders within

 Tip: Test on a different device from your master.
 The mastering process may require a few more trips to the master device to tweak your settings, and the process will be easier if you keep your master around.